Sup2point0/Quarkdown/README.md

 ![quarkdown-title](.assets/title.png)

-A personalised GitHub-Flavoured Markdown to HTML renderering engine which automatically renders files in GitHub repositories and deploys them to GitHub Pages.
+A personalised GitHub-Flavoured Markdown to HTML renderering engine, which automatically exports files in GitHub repositories and deploys them to GitHub Pages.

 <br>